P86/cheet-sheet/Cloud.md

 ### Azure Services
 Everything that can be done in cloud is called **Cloud Services** ie. creating virtual machine, setup databases.

+### Subscription
+Contains the various resources you provsion in cloud ie. virtual machines, databases.
+On subscription can be attached to multiple accounts ie. company subscrption.

+### Account
+An identity with access to resources in the subscription.
+Can be attached to a lot of subscription.